r23/MyOOS/wordpress/wp-content/plugins/three-object-viewer/readme.txt

 == Changelog ==
+= 1.1.0 =
+Fixed: Controller was loading characters too high.
+Scale has changed so scenes may need to be verified to be as previously saved.
+Fixed: VRM objects will load with an idle animation.
+Added: New editor sidebar for selecting objects in the editor.
+Added: Press F now when in the editor
+Added: Hold shift while moving to run.

 = 1.0.9 =
 Fixed: Spawn - Spawn block now properly loads a player in the spawn location.
 Added: Initial support for OMI_spawn_point.